 RAM’s effect on rendering speed

 RAM capacity doesn’t affect the render process that much.
 What is most responsible are the CPU and GPU.
 However, if your system has insufficient RAM and you extend it to more capacity you will notice a difference in GPU rendering speed.
-It will allow your system to allocate more resources in RAM this free up and allows CPU and GPU to work more efficiently using more resources.
-Better GPU render speed essential in many ways to meet deadlines, to save GPU rental cost,
+It will allow your system to allocate more resources in RAM and thus work more efficiently.
+Better GPU render speed is essential in many ways to meet deadlines, to save GPU rental cost, and ultimately save time.

 Why does RAM usage have to be reduced?